 I/O and controls

-The Scarlett 2i2 is a 2-in/2-out interface with 24-bit depth and a max sample rate of 192 kHz.
+The Focusrite Scarlett 2i2 3rd Gen is a 2-in/2-out USB audio interface with 24-bit depth and a max sample rate of 192 kHz.

-On the front panel, the unit features two XLR/TRS combo inputs, as well as a 1/4″ headphone jack.
-Each input is equipped with a line switch, Air mode (which we’ll discuss later), and 48 V phantom power.
+On the front panel, the unit features two XLR/TRS combo inputs, as well as a 1/4-inch headphone jack.
+Each input is equipped with a line switch, Air mode (which I’ll discuss later), and 48 V phantom power.

 To the right of the inputs is the master volume control, a direct monitoring switch, and a monitoring control for the headphones.